Internships for Students

 12 540 (four eight-hour day per week of the Fall and Spring semester)

 The Summer session window for completing an internship consists of ten weeks, from the beginning of the first Summer session to August 15.
 This is shorter than the Fall or Spring semesters, so there is less time to complete the required hours.
-The maximum number of credits a student can receive for the Summer session is six hours, requiring a minimum of 270 hours.
+The maximum number of credits a student can receive for the Summer session is six credits, requiring a minimum of 270 hours.

 What will I be required to do for the internship course and how will I be graded?